ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 # `pygad.gann` Module

-This section of the PyGAD's library documentation discusses the **pygad.gann** module.
+This section of the documentation discusses the **pygad.gann** module.

 The `pygad.gann` module trains neural networks (for either classification or regression) using the genetic algorithm.
 It makes use of the 2 modules `pygad` and `pygad.nn`.